 1. Nvidia takes Android TV to a new degree

 Coupled with the company’s answer to Siri and Alexa, Google Assistant, the new Nvidia Shield improves upon its predecessor with 4K HDR (or High Dynamic Range) streaming of both games and video.
-This is a unique selling point for Nvidia’s set-top box, which is only bettered by a streaming service.
+This is a unique selling point for Nvidia’s set-top box, which is only bettered by a more ubiquitous and portable GeForce Now streaming service.

 Assuming you have a properly outfitted PC, complete with a supported Nvidia graphics card, the Shield streamlines the process of streaming games from your PC to your TV in Ultra HD resolutions with HDR ticked on.